 International communities have been closely watching this development since mid-2017.
 Think-tank research center ASPI of Australia reported on 01 Nov.
 2018 that since early 2016 there has been a 465% growth in the size of 28 camps in less than 18 months.

-As of today, there are three million people held against their will these camps.
+As of today, there are three million people held against their will in these camps.
 The prisoners in the camps are indoctrinated with Communist Party propaganda, forced to renounce Islam and subject to torture and brutal deaths.
 Despite this blatant human rights abuse and vicious crimes against humanity, Beijing is set for hosting the 2022 Winter Olympics.
-As China works on its 1000 day countdown to the Beijing 2022 Winter Olympics, there are Uyghurs, Kazaks and other Turkic community members suffering.
+As China works on its 1000 day countdown to the Beijing 2022 Winter Olympics, there are Uyghurs, Kazaks, and other Turkic community members suffering.
 Should Communist China be rewarded with hosting the Olympic Games while committing genocide against an ethnicity with racial motivations?

 - On 03 Aug.
-2018, UN called for the One million Uyghurs in internment Camps at that time to be freed.
+2018, the UN called for the One million Uyghurs in internment Camps at that time to be freed.

 - On 06 Nov.
 2018, at UN’s UPR meeting: Democratic models including Australia, Canada, France, Finland, Germany, Iceland, Ireland, Netherland, Norway, Sweden, Switzerland, the UK, the USA and Japan openly condemned China’s “re-education” Camps and mass detention of Muslim population.

 - On 15 Nov.
 2018, 15 Western Ambassadors sought a meeting on Xinjiang concerns but were rejected by China.

 - On 26 March 2019, ASPI released another report on counterterrorism and indicated that China’s counterterrorism in Xinjiang (aka East Turkistan) is nothing but ‘de-extremification’ and mass repression.